Nicc12/Nicc12/README.md

 ## Hi there 👋

-I am Nicholas, I studyed economics and statistics and currently work on empirical analysis and data science projects.
+I am Nicholas, a data scientist/analyst based in the United States.

+I mostly focus on empirical analysts, however often enjoy Machine Learning Models.
 My latest project is an Empirical Analysis involving Mental Health and Public Policy.

+This is a fresh profile which will display my projects.

+---
+## Tools & Tech

 I prefer using Python, but R-Studio is an old friend.
+Multi-Variable Regression Analysis is my tool of choice for empirical analysis.
+However, Machine learning models can find their way into my projects.

+---
+## A Bit About Me
+* Enjoy Anime (I have been caught up with one piece since 2021, yes even the manga)
+* I have two cats
+* I enjoy build projects with data, utilizing information to make a difference

 To reach me connect with me on linkeden or via email (Nicholaschavez54.72@gmail.com)

 <!--